Body found at New Mexico compound identified as missing boy

 TAOS, N.M.
 (Reuters) - A child’s body found at a New Mexico compound has been identified as Abdul-Ghani Wahhaj, a missing 3-year-old boy whose father is one of five adults charged with child abuse at the remote settlement, the Taos County Sheriff said on Thursday.

+The finding came two days after a Taos County judge received death threats and Islamophobic abuse for granting bail to the five defendants, who are all black and Muslim.

-The severely ill toddler went missing in December in Georgia.
+The severely ill toddler went missing in Georgia in December.
 His mother, Hakima Ramzi, told police her husband, Siraj Ibn Wahhaj, took the boy and never returned.

 Authorities unearthed the boy’s body at the compound on Aug.
 6, three days after they raided the ramshackle home near Amalia, New Mexico, where they found 11 children in “filthy conditions” with no food or clean water.